I love you don’t leave me

 9-11

-After watching this event on television, and having been in New York the week after this event, I (like many others across the nation) expressed my sadness and anger using the medium I know best.
+After watching this event on television, and having been in New York the week after this event, Patricia Carr Morgan (like many others across the nation) expressed her sadness and anger using the medium she knows best.

 2001